rlilow/CORAS/README.md

 ### Reconstructed fields on a grid

-The reconstructed normalized density contrast and peculiar velocity fields on a grid are available in this [Dropbox folder](https://www.dropbox.com/sh/3nebvt1lskxshtu/AAByegavgA_-l1x118tZkaSAa?dl=0).
+The reconstructed normalized density contrast and peculiar velocity fields on a grid, described in [Lilow & Nusser (2021)](https://arxiv.org/abs/2102.07291), are available in this [Dropbox folder](https://www.dropbox.com/sh/3nebvt1lskxshtu/AAByegavgA_-l1x118tZkaSAa?dl=0).
 The normalized density contrast is the density contrast divided by sigma_8.
 The peculiar velocity field is with respect to the CMB frame, and its components point along the Galactic coordinate axes.
 Both fields have been smoothed with a 5 Mpc/h Gaussian, and were reconstructed using observed redshifts in the Local Group (LG) frame.